tianjianl/tianjianl/README.md

 I am also an amateur Go(the chess, not the programming language) player and a San Antonio Spurs fan since 2011.

+[Here](https://github.com/truthbutcher/studymaterials/blob/main/CV_Tianjian_2022_Homepage.pdf) is my CV.
 If you have anything to share with me, please feel free to contact me through my email: tl2387@nyu.edu